ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/intro.md

 The Neoverse N2 has six counters that can be programmed to count any PMU event supported by the CPU.
 This Learning Path describes common microarchitectural events, some of which may be cache or TLB accesses and executed instructions.

-The event groups covered are:
+The event groups covered in this learning path are:
+- Topdown L1 Events
-- Cache Events
+- TLB Events
-    - Level 1 Data Cache
-    - Level 1 Instruction Cache
+    - Instruction TLB
-    - Level 2 Unified Cache
+    - Data TLB
+- Branch Events
+- Operation Events
-    - Last Level Cache
+    - SIMD
+    - Scalar Floating-Point
+    - Integer & Branch